IADI-Nancy/Sklearn_NestedCV/README.md

 - BorutaShap
 - neuroCombat

-R will be installed automatically in your conda/anaconda environment with rpy2 by using `conda install -c r rpy2`.
-`xml` package from R should be installed manually using `conda install -c r r-xml` Other missing R packages used in scripts will be downloaded automatically.

 If you use this wrapper in a scientific publication, we would appreciate citations to the following paper :
 ```